tan-duong/quiz-app/README.md

 - scan QR code to open app in expo client

 Or,
-- download and install the apk here
+- download and install the apk which attached in email

 Feature will added:
 - record history